piyushazanjad/todolist/README.md

 # Todolist

-#Developing some FARM stack is FastAPI, React, and MongoDB
+Developing todo list with FARM stack which is FastAPI, React, and MongoDB